AlexPorambo/Reverse-Minesweeper/README.md

 This is a game created as my final project in CS-211.
-I worked mostly on the front end design particulary the files
+I primarily worked on the front-end design, specifically the "Reverse-Minesweeper.java" and "UIManager.java" files.
+Reverse Minesweeper is a unique twist on the original Minesweeper.
+Instead of placing flags on the field based on the tile numbers to locate bombs, you are tasked with placing the correct tile number around the bombs